Kanject.Core.NoSqlDatabase

 Providers

-The same [Repository] interfaces and entity annotations compile against three engines.
-Swap the registration extension, leave the rest of your code untouched.
+The same context, entity, and repository model compiles against three engines.
+Swap the registration call; leave the rest of your application code untouched.

 DynamoDB

-`AddDynamoNoSqlDatabase()` — single-digit-ms reads/writes, on-demand capacity, multi-region tables.
-The default provider.
+`AddDynamoDbContext<TContext>()` + `RegisterDynamoDbRepository()` — single-digit-ms reads/writes, on-demand capacity, multi-region tables.
+The default provider. /docs/core-nosql

 ScyllaDB

-`AddScyllaNoSqlDatabase()` — same DynamoDB-shaped data model, run on self-hosted or ScyllaCloud clusters when you need cost ceilings or co-location.
+`AddScyllaDbContext<TContext>()` — same context and `[Repository]` shape on self-hosted or ScyllaCloud clusters, when you need cost ceilings or co-location.

 Keyspaces

-`AddKeyspacesNoSqlDatabase()` — Apache Cassandra on AWS.
-Same `[Repository]` shape, CQL underneath.
+`AddDbContext<TContext>()` (Keyspaces.Extensions) — Apache Cassandra on AWS, CQL underneath, same context and `[Repository]` model.
 Pick this for Cassandra-native customers.

 Install